 For centuries, conventional religion had a stranglehold on marriage, that union between two loving people that is as old as humanity itself, in that it was only ordained ministers who had the ability to create them.
 This domination is now slowly but surely being undone thanks to the Universal Life Church and many other online ministries.
-The ULC, and other organizations like them, provide a valuable service to modern society; they give laypeople, those who are not clergymen, the ability to perform legally-recognized wedding ceremonies in most states in the United States.
-Because of this, an estimated 15% of all marriages performed in the US are done by regular people who became ordained online.
+The ULC, and other organizations like them, provide a valuable service to modern society; they open the doors for more people to become the captains of their own spiritual lives and express their faith in the way that is best for them - including by performing carefully tailored wedding ceremonies for their loved ones.

 The vast majority of online ministries do not charge their ministers to get ordained with them, and most of these ordainment processes can be done entirely online and can be completed in a matter of minutes.
-This means that it is possible to gain the free legal right to bind people in matrimony, an ability that conventional ministers spend years and thousands of dollars to acquire, in the time it takes to make a sandwich.
-Oh yeah, and the ULC Ministries’s ordination also lasts for the person’s lifetime so it never needs to be renewed.
+The ULC Ministries's ordination also lasts for the person's lifetime so it never needs to be renewed.
 Not bad.

-Given these facts, you should be asking yourself the following: Why would someone not get ordained when it is this quick and cheap to do?
+Given these facts, you should be asking yourself the following: Why would someone who feels so-called not get ordained when it is this quick and cheap to do?

-Most ULC ministers are not this lucky, unfortunately, and they must buy ministry products from in order to register as a wedding officiant with their state or file for marriage licenses.
+Most ULC ministers must be able to show proof of ordination to a county clerk.
+That means ordering minister supplies in order to register as a wedding officiant with their state or file for marriage licenses.
 The ULC Ministries is a non-profit organization and thus only charges its ministers what it must make to cover its operating costs; money that is not used to cover these costs is donated to various charities.
-As a result of this policy, it costs $30 at most (the price of the Nevada Wedding Officiant Package, a bundle of documents that lets anyone from anywhere in the world perform wedding ceremonies in that state) for our ministers to get the bare essentials needed to legally file for marriage licenses in the US.
 These prices are thus relatively cheap, especially when you consider the power of the privilege that these documents give.

 Finally, ULC ministers should rest assured that the church will refund them in full if the products they order on our recommendation do not give them the ability to perform marriage ceremonies as promised; that is a guarantee.